tilburgsciencehub/website/content/topics/Analyze/causal-inference/matching/matching.md

 ## Practical example

-The most simple practical example of exact matching is given, with unreal data generated for this purpose.
+The most simple practical example of exact matching is given, with data simulated for this purpose.
 Say we are interested in finding the effect of a graduate traineeship program on earnings.
 We have data of 100 employees, of which 50 completed a traineeship at the start of their career (the *treatment group*) and 50 did not (the *control group*).

 First, load the necessary packages, and the data set: